dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 #### Enhanced Collections and Maps
-In Groovy there are few functions in ``DefaultGroovyMethods`` class which are automatically added to all collection classes.
+In Groovy there are few functions in the ``DefaultGroovyMethods`` class which are automatically added to all collection classes.
-For example, ``collectEntries()`` function takes a closure and, assuming the closure returns two-elements arrays, puts them into a map with first element as a entry key and second element as its value.
+For example, ``collectEntries()`` function takes a closure and, assuming the closure returns two-element arrays, puts them into a map with the first element as an entry key and second element as its value.
-Or ``sort()`` function which take a closure and returns sorted collection or even a sorted map.
+Or ``sort()`` function which takes a closure and returns a sorted collection or even a sorted map.

 Kotlin has many similar functions available on collections and maps.
 There are few subtle differences though.
 Similar to Groovy ``collectEntries()`` Kotlin has ``associateBy()`` function but it's only available on collections, not on maps.
 This makes it harder to convert one map into another.
 Another example is ``sortBy()`` function which in Kotlin exists only on collections and not maps.

-(Note that except for few difference the code below is almost identical.)
+(Note that except for a few differences, the code below is almost identical.)

 Groovy:
 <groovy>